-The Keep Learning site is here to help support NEIU students during the COVID-19 pandemic.
-This site's goal is to help NEIU students continue to learn and successfully complete their courses.
+The Keep Learning site is here to help support Northeastern students throughout the COVID-19 pandemic.
+This site's goal is to help our students continue to learn and successfully complete their courses.

 Know your context

 Your health and safety should be your top priority.
 Take a moment to check in with yourself and be mindful of your physical and emotional health.
 Take proper precautions and seek care if you are ill.
 Don't forget to consider your emotional well-being.
-We know that transitioning to a new learning environment is a big adjustment.
-Make sure you have the technology you need to access your courses and a stable internet connection.
-Communicate any needs or limitations to your instructor.
-We have asked for everyone to be patient and flexible through this, and communication is important to ensure your needs are met.
-You will likely find that you and your instructor can work out a solution that will help you.
+Make sure you have the technology you need to access your courses and a stable internet connection, especially if you are taking online or hybrid courses.
+Communicate any needs or limitations to your instructor as soon as you can.
+Our faculty and staff are supportive and want to work with you to ensure you have what you need to have a successful semester.
+If you need assistance, you will likely find that you and your instructor can come up with solution to help you complete your coursework.

 Know your classes

 Organize your daily schedule so you are able to dedicate time for each of your classes.
-You should be prepared to attend live sessions for class meetings or office hours.
+You should be prepared to attend classes or office hours with your instructor, as necessary.
 Check Desire2Learn (D2L), your syllabus and your Nmail daily for details from your instructors on upcoming assignments and other course expectations.
-Expect ongoing changes, and be patient with your instructors—and with yourself—as we all adjust to a new learning environment.

 Know your tools

-The Learning Success Center (LSC), the Student Center for Science Engagement (SCSE), TRIO SSS, and the Center for Academic Writing (CAW) continue to support students during remote instruction.
-Please see the information below for how to contact each area to work with a tutor remotely.
+The Learning Success Center (LSC), the Student Center for Science Engagement (SCSE), TRIO SSS and the Center for Academic Writing (CAW) are all available to support students.
+Please see the information below for how to contact each area to work with a tutor.

 Learning Success Center and Center for academic writing

-The Learning Success Center / Center for Academic Writing (LSC/CAW) continues to support students when NEIU is in person and during periods of remote work and instruction.
+The Learning Success Center / Center for Academic Writing (LSC/CAW) supports students when Northeastern classes are in session.
+When Northeastern locations are open, LSC/CAW tutors are available to students in person in the Ronald Williams Library or online.
+LSC/CAW tutors are available to work with students online during periods of remote work and instruction.
 Please visit our websites to get current information on tutoring services.

 Student Center for Science Engagement (SCSE)